Pagure/pagure/doc/usage/upgrade_db.rst

 ==================

-Database schema migration are handled in two ways:

-* New tables

-For this we simply rely on the ``createdb`` script used when creating the database the first time.

-* Changes to existing tables

-For changes to existing tables, we rely on `Alembic <http://alembic.readthedocs.org/>`_.
+For changes to the database schema, we rely on `Alembic <http://alembic.readthedocs.org/>`_.
 This allows us to do upgrade and downgrade of schema migration, kind of like one would do commits in a system like git.